leknes/promerge/README.md

 A global merge can be created by using the ribbon menu on the right, and a folder-scoped merge can be created by using the folder menu.

 Then, for each branch, the files are copied into a merge folder.
-The catch is, however, that for instance, when there is a file with the path "2024.07.30/Some directory/Example file.md" and a file with the path "2024.08.02 - First version/Some directory/Example file.md", then only the latter will be copied into the merge folder since it is the most recent file.
+The cool thing is, however, that for instance, when there is a file with the path "2024.07.30/Some directory/Example file.md" and a file with the path "2024.08.02 - First version/Some directory/Example file.md", then only the latter will be copied into the merge folder since it is the most recent file.

 The name of the merge folder, and if a merge should automatically be created when editing a branch, can also be configured in the settings.